Q. What does the NeuroEyeCoach therapy entail?

 Q. What technical requirements are there – what do I need to have to perform the therapy?

 - PC (desktop or laptop) with Windows XP Service Pack 3, Windows Vista, Windows 7 or Windows 8/8.1.
 NeuroEyeCoach is not compatible with Apple OS, however can be used with an Apple computer if Windows or a program such as Parallels (www.parallels.com) is installed.

-- Screen size of 15” (diagonal) or greater is recommended, and NeuroEyeCoach should not be run on a screen size below 13” (diagonal).
+- Screen size of 15” (diagonal) or greater is required.
 Minimum screen resolution is 1024(W) x 768(H) and NeuroEyeCoach will not operate below this minimum resolution.

 - Some familiarity with computer operation and Internet browsing.
 NeuroEyeCoach requires an initial download and run of an Installation program from the NovaVision website portal.
 Your progress reports are also downloaded from the same portal.

 Please note that, prior to completing the online questionnaire and online font-size test, the NovaVision portal will run a check on the technical attributes of the computer equipment being used to access the portal and will inform you if the technical requirements are not met.

 All technical requirements are also stated on the website for your review.

 Q. Can I perform the therapy on two different computers, for example, my desktop and my laptop?

 As long as both computers meet the technical requirements you can perform the therapy on both; your position in the therapy program will be synchronised each time you log on and will always start at the correct position on whichever device is used.